 Sun Joe SWJ807E Electric Convertible Pole Chain Saw

 Sun Joe get to have another shout out in our Best Pole Saw guide overview with the SWJ807E Pole Saw -Chainsaw Hybrid.
 If you liked the sound of the SWJ800E then you are likely to be impressed by this one.

 Once again we have an electric power tool with a pole that extends up to 8.8 feet for up to 15 feet overhead reach, and comes with a 10 inch Oregon cutting bar and chain.
-As well as instant push start there is a safety switch that will stop the saw from starting accidentally.
+As well as instant push-start there is a safety switch that will stop the saw from starting accidentally.

-This is another one that probably wouldn’t cut it for commercial use but for a typical homeowner who wants to use it to take care of their yard its ideal.
+This is another one that probably wouldn’t cut it for commercial use but for a typical homeowner who wants to use it to take care of their yard it is ideal.
 We did notice a lot of women users commenting on this particular brand and model so its certainly popular with the ladies as well as the guys.

 Maxtra 42.7cc 4 in 1 Gas Hedge Trimmer Pole Saw Trimmer

-I must admit Maxtra are a brand that I knew little about before researching this product but they seem a pretty solid company.
+I must admit Maxtra is a brand that I knew little about before researching this product but they seem a pretty solid company.
 This is the first of the gas pole saw’s that we are reviewing.